ischu/LIRI-Bot/README.md

 ### Defaults

 If the user doesn't enter a search query after the command, LIRI will display the default search for each command
+  1. Default song: "The Sign" by Ace of Base"
   ![spotify default](images/Default_Song.png)

+  2. Default movie: "Mr. Nobody"
   ![movie default](images/Default_Movie.png)

+  3. Default band: The Rolling Stones
   ![band default](images/default_band.png)

 ### Log